get-salt-AI/SaltAI-Web-Docs/docs/deploy-to-api.md

 ![deployments1](images/deployments1.png)

 <aside>
-ℹ️ The workflow will be deployed in the state of its last successful run, and needs to have at least 1 successful run to be deployed.
+ℹ️ The most recent job execution must be successful in order to proceed with deployment.
 </aside>

 ## Sending inputs